secretstartups/handbook/job-families/legal/paralegal/index.html.md

 ### Associate Paralegal

-The Associate Paralegal reports to the Director, Legal.
+The Associate Paralegal reports to the Director of Legal or Senior Director of Legal.

 #### Associate Paralegal Job Grade